MileHacker Logo

 • Garden of the Gods: Visit early morning (before 9:00 AM) or late afternoon/sunset for fewer crowds and optimal light for photography.
 Mid-day is busiest.

 • Pikes Peak: See on a weekday.
-If driving the Pikes Peak Highway, strive for early morning to avoid traffic congestion.
+When operating a vehicle the Pikes Peak Highway, strive for early morning to avoid traffic congestion.

 • Early visits avoid potential cloud cover that can obscure summit views later in the day.